 Take Your LAX Rental Car and Explore

 Hollywood will probably be just one of many pit stops during your trip around Los Angeles.
 This city has a lot to offer for historic sites and landmarks.
 It’s fun and convenient to rent a car for daily driving while you’re in town.
-Value Rental Car makes it easy to rent a car for your vacation with two convenient locations at LAX Airport and in Pasadena.
+Value Rental Car makes it easy to rent a car for your vacation with two convenient locations, in Inglewood near LAX Airport, and in Pasadena.